vujcec/vujcec.github.io/README.md

-## Local weather conditions at https://vujcec.github.io GitHub pages
+## Local weather conditions on GitHub pages

 A zero-backend weather page that embeds **wttr.in**.
 No keys, no tracking. **wttr.in** auto-detects the visitor's location by their IP address.